 - Lloyds TSB/Abbey National

-When a market is under the microscope, we use robust economics to break through the market noise in order to get to the key structures and dynamics of competition to inform the authorities’ view.
-We have advised on many of the highest-profile market studies and market investigations by the OFT and the Competition Commission, the Competition and Markets Authority, and sector regulators such as the FCA.
+When a market is under the microscope, we use robust economics to break through the market noise in order to get to the key structures and dynamics of competition to inform the authorities’ view from the early phases of an investigation.
+We have advised on many of the highest-profile market studies and investigations.

 We help to: